Stop! Your Lease Extension in Burntwood Could Be FREE

 Increase your lease and increase your Burntwood property value

-It is conventional wisdom that a property with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 30 years left, the premises will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.

 Lender Requirement